torvalds/linux/Documentation/filesystems/path-lookup.rst

 Automount points are locations in the filesystem where an attempt to lookup a name can trigger changes to how that lookup should be handled, in particular by mounting a filesystem there.
-These are covered in greater detail in autofs.rst in the Linux documentation tree, but a few notes specifically related to path lookup are in order here.
+These are covered in greater detail in autofs.rst in the GNU/Linux documentation tree, but a few notes specifically related to path lookup are in order here.

-The Linux VFS has a concept of "managed" dentries.
+The GNU/Linux VFS has a concept of "managed" dentries.
 There are three potentially interesting things about these dentries corresponding to three different flags that might be set in ``dentry->d_flags``: